LCrawford13/pendulum/README.md

 ## Usage

 It's best to run via an IDE, any python supported IDE will work.
-When running, the animation will appear in a new window and/or it can be saved as an mp4 file.

-The file to run is src/main.py, it has a text-based user interface, or if desired, you can just change the values in an editor.
+The file to run is src/main.py, it has a GUI, with all initial conditions having spin boxes to edit them.
+It can also be run in a terminal, at the project root directory, run `poetry run py src/main.py`.

-Running from the terminal can be done, via `poetry run py src/main.py`, run from the root.
+src/txtMain.py also has a text-based user interface, or if desired, you can just change the values in an editor. txtMain.py isn't supported anymore, but it can be useful when doing minor tests.
+Running from the terminal can be done, via `poetry run py src/txtMain.py`, run from the root.
 However, if saving the animation to a file, then the pop-up window with the animation fails to appear, while if not saving to a file, the pop-up window will appear but the terminal will hang, meaning you will have to restart the terminal to run the program again.

 Picture of animation pop-up window: